top of page

 9. Finishing Touches: Complete the conversion by adding trim, molding, and any desired decorative features.
 Install fixtures such as light switches, outlets, and light fixtures.
 Consider adding storage solutions, built-in shelves, or cabinets to maximize functionality.

 Throughout the conversion process, it's important to consult local building codes and regulations, obtain any necessary permits, and work with qualified professionals, such as architects, contractors, electricians, and plumbers, to ensure that the construction is done safely and in compliance with applicable laws.
+The building inspector will want to visually inspect windows, doors, fireproofing and foundations before he or she gives a certificate of completion.
+Once the building inspector is satisfied, the completion certificate should follow within 28 days.
+It is often much sooner.

 Further Information